 In June, July and August, I’d normally expect to pack layers for London.
 If you have either short sleeved tops or dresses and their complementary bottoms where appropriate, you’ll be fine in most London heat.
 Add a thin jacket or hoodie, and it will cope with the less sunny days.

 Let’s talk rain.
 If you’re travelling around London, try to do without an umbrella if you can in summer.
 You’ll be in and out of attractions and on and off the tube or buses, making an umbrella a soggy extra burden on your day.
 If you’ve got short enough hair, embrace the water, or else use a hat or a hood.
 Your increasingly damp and unhappy left hand will thank you for it.
 As will other pedestrians on the narrow streets.

-Packing List for London In Summer: Clothes
+Pack for London In Summer: Clothes

 Depending on the length of your stay, I’d recommend the following: